jaNGOB/Bitmex_HFT/README.md

 The goal of this project is to explore the market microstructure of Bitcoin traded on the Bitmex Exchange.

+## 1. Dependencies
-## 1. First, Dependencies must be installed to run any of the code.
+First, dependencies must be installed to run any of the code.

 Pip install:
 ```